CenekAlbl/TwoViewUnsynch/README.md

 * The time offset between the two sequences.

 ### Notes
 Images must contain movement.
-The movement should span more frames than the amount of desuchnronization
+The movement should span more frames than the amount of desychnronization